 01Mobile gaming controllerson Amazon→02Top-rated gaming headsetson Amazon→038BitDo controllerson Amazon→Affiliate links · As an Amazon Associate, FinalBoss earns from qualifying purchases.

-This part is unusually clear across current build guides.
+This part is not ambiguous.
 Level Elemental Skill first, then Elemental Burst, and leave Normal Attack for last.
-The Skill matters most because multiple sources specifically tie it to both the ATK buff and the shield strength.
-When one talent increases offense and protection at the same time, it becomes the obvious first investment.
+The Skill, Revelation: Uncreated Light, drives both the ATK buff and the shield strength — when one talent raises offense and protection together, it is the obvious first investment.

-If resources are limited, the efficient breakpoint is to raise Nicole enough for higher Skill levels before spending heavily on the rest of the kit.
-As a practical rule, Skill 8 before Burst 8 makes more sense than splitting evenly.
-Normal Attack can usually stay at level 1 on a pure support build.
-Only raise it if you are deliberately converting her into an on-field variant, which current support-focused recommendations do not prioritize.
+If resources are tight, raise the Skill to a high level before spending heavily on the rest of the kit — favor Skill before Burst rather than splitting evenly.
+Normal Attack can stay at level 1 on a pure support build; only raise it if you are deliberately running an on-field variant, which the support build does not need.

 Get access to exclusive strategies, hidden tips, and pro-level insights that we don't share publicly.